 - After several minutes of cooking the sugar will start to dissolve.
 Once the sugar is fully dissolved and the mixture transforms into a bubbly dark-colored syrup watch the temperature closely until it reaches 290 degrees F (soft crack stage).

-- Once the temperature reaches 290 degrees, carefully and quickly pour the hot syrup mixture evenly over the nuts and chocolate on the baking sheet.
+- Once the temperature reaches 290 degrees (this can take up to 45 minutes) carefully and quickly pour the hot syrup mixture evenly over the nuts and chocolate on the baking sheet.
 Use a spatula after it's been poured to smooth it out.

 - Sprinkle the hot toffee mixture with an even layer of the chopped chocolate and then the nuts.
 Place the pan in the refrigerator until the toffee hardens.